 It depends on the plan you select.
-However, most home warranty plans don’t cover pre-existing issues or malfunctioning systems or appliances that weren’t installed correctly.
+However, most plans don’t cover pre-existing issues on malfunctioning systems or appliances that weren’t installed correctly.
 Your claim may also be denied if the issue is related to poor maintenance.

-Your home’s foundation is another example of something that’s not covered under typical home warranty plans.
-This is considered structural and won’t fall into a covered category such as home systems or appliances.
+Your home’s foundation is another example of something that’s not covered.
+This is considered structural and won’t fall into a covered category such as home systems and appliances.
 If your home is new construction, you may qualify for a builder’s warranty, which is more likely to cover any future foundation issues.

-On average, home warranty plans range between $300 and $600 for a year of coverage.
+On average, a home warranty ranges between $300 and $600 for a year of coverage.
 Payments are typically due monthly or annually.

 Are home warranties tax deductible?

 Although there are several home-related tax deductions available, a home warranty is not one of them, at least not for your primary residence.
 If you use a home office or rent out a space for business purposes, you can deduct the relevant portion of a home warranty.
 However, you can’t deduct the entire plan if you have a home office.